sveltejs/kit/documentation/docs/60-appendix/60-glossary.md

 ## SPA

 A single-page app (SPA) is an application in which all requests to the server load a single HTML file which then does client-side rendering of the requested contents based on the requested URL.
 All navigation is handled on the client-side in a process called client-side routing with per-page contents being updated and common layout elements remaining largely unchanged.
-SPAs do not provide SSR, which has the shortcoming described above.
-However, some applications are not greatly impacted by these shortcomings such as a complex business application behind a login where SEO would not be important and it is known that users will be accessing the application from a consistent computing environment.
+SPAs are highly discouraged as they have much worse performance characteristics and harm SEO.

-In SvelteKit, you can [build an SPA with `adapter-static`](single-page-apps).
+In SvelteKit, you can [build SPAs with `adapter-static`](single-page-apps).

 ## SSG